-Multiple participants shared that current zoning regulations in the Town prohibited the development of more naturally-affordable housing, such as accessory units (ADUs).
-This could also include rezoning the Route 20 corridor, and other priority areas to allow for denser and/or mixed- use development.
-Participants shared that some community members have been resistant to new housing proposals, with one characterizing it as "panic or reluctance.
-This could be rectified with an education campaign regarding the needs and benefits for new housing development in the Town.
+Participants shared that current zoning regulations in the Town prohibited the development of more affordable housing; accessory dwelling units (ADUs) were used as an example.

+Rezoning the Route 20 corridor or other priority areas to allow for denser and/or mixed-use development could benefit the community

+Participants shared that some community members have been resistant to new housing proposals, with one characterizing it as "panic or reluctance".
+This could be rectified with an education.
+Understanding the benefits of new housing development in the Town could increase support.